-- Embed continuous improvement in our daily work - Implement a customer hub model particularly for our most vulnerable customers - Continue to support our residents to access Council services online, whilst delivering good levels of service - Strengthen the integrity of the electoral process - Our staff will live the organisation's corporate objectives and values and we will recognise their achievements
+- ✓ Evaluate the Council's Transforming Pendle programme and eEmbed service continuous improvement in our daily work - ✓ Complete the Liberata contract review - Agree and deliver the Corporate Peer Challenge Improvement Plan - Work with local services to exploreImplement a customer hub model with partners, particularly for our most vulnerable customers - Continue to support our residents to access Council services online, whilst continuing delivering good levels of service - Implement the Elections Act 2022 to sStrengthen the integrity of the electoral process - Engage oOur staff in-will livieng the organisation's corporate objectives and values and we will recognise their achievements

-Priority 2:

-Proud and Connected Communities and Places
+Priority 2: Proud and Connected Communities and Places

-- Engage with and support our communities, to foster community cohesion and resilience - Encourage and foster community pride for a safer, cleaner and greener environment - Continue to work with our local Community Safety Partnerships and communities to tackle issues to keep us safe and feeling safe - Protect our parks and local environment by taking pride in our green spaces and surroundings - Continue to develop our digital connections and seek to increase community confidence in accessing services online
+- Engage with and support our communities to foster community cohesion and resilience, working with key partners, including Lancashire County Council and our Town and Parish Councils, particularly in these challenging times. - Encourage and foster community pride for a safer, cleaner and greener environment - Continue to work with our local Community Safety Partnerships and communities to tackle any issues to keep us safe and feeling safe. - Protect our parks and local environment by taking pride in our green spaces and surroundings - Continue to develop our digital connections and seek to increase community confidence in accessing services online

-- Deliver our Community Cohesion Strategy - ✔ Deliver better outcomes in our communities and offer cost of living support, to build independent, confident communities - ✓ Promote active travel by bike and on foot - ✓ Deliver a connectivity and accessibility plan including a campaign to actively influence the reopening of the Skipton to Colne railway, working in partnership Skipton East Lancashire Rail Action Partnership (SELRAP). - ✓ Deliver the Council's Climate Change and Biodiversity Strategies - ✔ Provide a Pendle voice in shaping the future for County devolution and Local Government Reorganisation - ✓ Enhance biodiversity, and Local Nature Reserves for the borough - Develop behaviour change campaigns to encourage responsibility and pride in local communities, including picking up litter and taking care of our parks - Continue to work with partners in our local Community Safety Partnership to improve the safety, and sense of safety, for our residents through delivery of its strategy - ✓ Develop a new cemetery site, and existing cemeteries where necessary, to enable key community provision into the coming decades
+Deliver our Community Cohesion Strategy

+- Bring partners together to shape a programme to dDeliver better outcomes in our communities and offer support the cost of living crisis, to build independent, confident communities - ✓ Develop proposals for the Leeds & Liverpool Canal to bring life into this corridor and pPromote active travel by bike and on foot - Deliver a connectivity and accessibility plan including a campaign to actively influence the reopening of the Skipton to Colne railway, working in partnership Skipton East Lancashire Rail Action Partnership (SELRAP). - ✓ Refocus Deliver the Council's Climate Change and Biodiversity Plan to enhance deliveryStrategies - Provide a Pendle voice in the developments shaping the future for a County devolution deal and delivery of Lancashire 2050, a strategic framework for Lancashire and Local Government Reorganisation - ✓ Enhance biodiversity, including designating Gib Hill as aand Local Nature Reserves for the borough - Develop behaviour change campaigns to encourage responsibility and pride in local communities, including picking up litter and taking care of our parks - Continue to work with partners in our local Community Safety Partnership to improve the safety, and sense of safety, for our residents through delivery of its strategy - Develop a new cemetery site, to enable key community provision for people-into the coming decades
-Priority 3:

-Good Growth
+Priority 3: Good Growth

-- Achieve economic prosperity and development in our local economy - Develop quality new housing, which are well designed and sustainable - Focus on sustainable, green and inclusive growth across the borough - Work in partnership with our local education providers to seek to improve education and skills - Drive campaigns to improve infrastructure and connectivity for transport and roads, by influencing Government organisations and partners - Tackle poverty, low pay and aspiration - · Provide quality jobs and skills
+- Achieve economic prosperity and development in our local economy - Develop quality new housing, which are well-designed and, sustainable homes - Focus on sustainable, green and inclusive growth across the borough - Work in partnership with our local education providers to improve education and skills - Drive campaigns to improve infrastructure and connectivity for transport and roads, by influencing Government organisations and partners - Tackle poverty, low pay and aspiration - Provide quality jobs and skills